fntneves/laravel-transactional-events/README.md

 ## Installation

-The installation of this package is automatic whenthe _Package Auto-Discovery_ feature of Laravel 5.5 is leveraged.
+The installation of this package is automatic when the _Package Auto-Discovery_ feature of Laravel 5.5 is leveraged.
 Just add this package to the `composer.json` file and it will be ready for your application.

 ```
 composer require fntneves/laravel-transactional-events